hiddify/hiddify.com/docs/manager/client-software-on-ios/Tutorial-for-FoXray-app.md

 </div>

-Depending on the operator, you may need to change the parameters or change the type of packets from tlshello to ``tcp segment 1-3'' mode.
+Depending on the operator, you may need to change the parameters or change the type of packets from tlshello to `tcp segment 1-3` mode.
 Of course, this condition may be detected earlier.
 `packets: 1-3`